 Myth #3: Enterprise software vendors will not discount support and maintenance

-If you want to stick with your vendor and use their support services, but you aren’t exactly happy with the pricing, there is no reason why you shouldn’t try to negotiate better rates.
+You might want to stick with your vendor and use their support services.
+But, if you aren’t exactly happy with the pricing, there is no reason why you shouldn’t try to negotiate better rates.
 Even enterprise-level digital signage software providers will offer discounts on support and maintenance services.
 At the very least, it never hurts to ask.

 Myth #4: Customer service alone will create loyal customers

 No industry is perfect, and no business doesn’t have a least a few areas where they could improve.
 Digital signage software support providers are no exception.
-As a highly specialized field that relies heavily on technology, it can sometimes be easy to get caught up in the nuts and bolts and lose sight of the customer.
+This is a highly specialized field that relies heavily on technology.
+As such, it can sometimes be easy to get caught up in the nuts and bolts and lose sight of the customer.

 Myth #5: If you leave vendor support, you will lose access to new modules and licenses

 Customers can feel pressured to stick with vendor support because they are afraid they will lose access to updates that include new modules and licenses.
-They are under the impression that their digital signage software will simply continue to become dated until it is eventually obsolete and they are forced to invest in new software.
+They are under the impression that their digital signage software will simply continue to become dated until it is eventually obsolete and they will need to invest in new software.
 Fortunately, that isn’t the case.

 Ultimately, as a digital signage software support customer, you have a lot more freedom and power than you might realize.
-Remember that you aren’t locked into receiving software support from your vendor and that establishing a relationship with a third-party support provider won’t undermine your existing software or your ability to continue with updates.
-Also, if you aren’t happy with the level of personal care and service you are receiving, you are free to take your business elsewhere.
+Remember that you aren’t locked into receiving software support from your vendor.
+Also, establishing a relationship with a third-party support provider won’t undermine your existing software or your ability to continue with updates.
+In addition, if you aren’t happy with the level of personal care and service you are receiving, you are free to take your business elsewhere.

-Digital signage software providers must recognize the importance of cultivating customer loyalty and be willing to go the extra mile to win your continued business.
+Digital signage software providers must recognize the importance of cultivating customer loyalty.
+They should also be willing to go the extra mile to win your continued business.